-Commencing in 2011, the S&P/TSX Capped Financials Index was added to the performance benchmarks of the Fund.
+Commencing in 2011, the S&P/TSX Financials Index was superseded by the S&P/TSX Capped Financials Index as the performance benchmark of the Fund.
 Use of the S&P/TSX Capped Financials Index is deemed to be more appropriate as it excludes Real Estate companies and is therefore more representative of a broad-based index of Canadian Financial companies and more reflective of the portfolio universe of the Fund.